Education Program Project

 Location: St. Paul’s Church

-A presentation that chronicles the business and personal life of Alexander Masterton – Scottish immigrant, master craftsman, and baron of the 19th c.
+A presentation that chronicled the business and personal life of Alexander Masterton – Scottish immigrant, master craftsman, and baron of the 19th c.
 Eastchester marble quarries – by Dr. Marilynn Hill, a historian, and Robert Riggs, co-chairman of the commemoration of the Eastchester’s 350th anniversary.

 October 2013 – Launch of www.eastchester350.org